Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 ![My Image](assets/Solar-Flow-Intro.png)

-<h2> Our generic prediction framework which is used for all the learning models we use in this study </h2>
+<h2> Our generic prediction framework which is used for all the machine learning models we use in this study </h2>

 ![My Image](assets/Model_diagram.png)